 1. Did you have room to walk?
-Yes Some problems: □ Sidewalks or paths started and stopped □ Sidewalks were broken or cracked □ Sidewalks were blocked with poles, signs, shrubbery, dumpsters, etc. No sidewalks, paths, or shoulders Too much traffic Something else Locations of problems: Rating (circle one) 1 2 3 4 5 6
+Yes Some problems: □ Sidewalks or paths started and stopped □ Sidewalks were broken or cracked □ Sidewalks were blocked with poles, signs, shrubbery, dumpsters, etc. No sidewalks, paths, or shoulders Too much traffic □ Something else Rating (circle one) Locations of problems: 1 2 3 4 5 6

-Yes No Cross at crosswalks or where you could see and be seen by drivers?
-Yes No Stop and look left, right and then left again before crossing streets?
-Yes No Walk on sidewalks or shoulders facing traffic where there were no sidewalks?
-Yes No Cross with the light?
-Ratir ng (c ircle one ) Locations of problems:
+🗌 Yes 🔲 No Cross at crosswalks or where you could see and be seen by drivers? 🗆 Yes 🗖 No Stop and look left, right and then left again before crossing streets? 🗆 Yes 🗖 No Walk on sidewalks or shoulders facing traffic where there were no sidewalks?
+Cross with the light?
+Yes No Rating (circle one) Locations of problems: 1 2 3 4 5 6